SunshineJunFu/Reinforcement-Learning-An-Introduction/chapter 1/README.md

+# Notes

 ## Reinforcement Learning & supervised learning & unsupervised learning
  + RL do has (sample, label) pair, however label might be uncorrect
  + The goals of RL is maximize the episode of reward rather than a structure information

 ## Elements of Reinforcement Learning

  + policy: function mapping state to action.